There are no goodbyes for us. Wherever you are, you will always be in my heart. – Mahatma Gandhi

 These suggestions only scrape the surface of the things you could possibly do and the activities you could get involved with.
 Just go out there and try something.
 Just get involved.
 If nothing else, it will temporarily take your mind off what you have lost.
-However, what’s more likely to happen is that these activities will provide you with new connections, new perspectives and wonderful new opportunities that will help accelerate the emotional healing process.
+However, what’s more, likely to happen is that these activities will provide you with new connections, new perspectives and wonderful new opportunities that will help accelerate the emotional healing process.

 Express Your Creativity

 A fantastic way to get engaged in something is to focus on expressing yourself creatively.
 The one great benefit of creative self-expression in this instance is that it can help you explore your feelings in very unique ways.
-Moreover, it can help you gain clarity, deeper insights and perspectives about your life, emotions and circumstances.
+Moreover, it can help you gain clarity, deeper insights and perspectives into your life, emotions and circumstances.
 This could potentially open the doors to new opportunities and experiences that will help encourage the emotional healing process.

 You can express yourself creatively by playing an instrument.
 Do you play?
 If you don’t, then you can learn.
 If you do, then you could maybe begin by writing a song about how you’re feeling or about the loss you have experienced in your life.
 You can also express yourself creatively through writing poetry and stories, by writing a letter or a tribute, or simply by jotting your thoughts down in a journal.
 Or, if you’re a bit of an artist (and even if you’re not) then how about expressing yourself through drawing or painting.
 Or maybe you could create a collage of your feeling or a collage that celebrates the life of the loved one you have lost.
 Alternatively, the collage could turn into a scrapbook or a photo album.